moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +--------------+----------+
 ```

-TOptional is a template, the size of value is defined by the underlying type.
+TOptional is a template; the size of `value` is defined by the underlying type.

 ### Unreal Objects